divergencymcr/divergencymcr.github.io/current/artist/martin/index.md

 Created through heightened, imagistic language in a non-linear, impressionistic monologue, *Who Wants To Live Forever* has been made by Writer/Performer Cheryl Martin + Director/Deviser Darren Pritchard.
+The full-length premiere of the show will be presented as part of PUSH Festival at HOME in January 2017.

 Developed as a Divergency micro-commission with support from hÅb + STUN (Sustained Theatre Up North); supported through the Black Gold Arts Festival and an Artist Residency at Lawrence Batley Theatre Cellar.